ysmood/yaku/readme.md

 # Utils

-To use it you have to require it separately: `yutils = require 'yaku/lib/utils'`.
+To use it you have to require it separately: `var yutils = require("yaku/lib/utils")`.
 If you want to use it in the browser, you have to use `browserify` or `webpack`.

 - ### **[async(limit, list, saveResults, progress)](src/utils.coffee?source#L63)**